authomatic/authomatic/doc/source/index.rst

                                    session=session,
                                    session_saver=session.save)

-If you are allready using a |webapp2| session you can do it like this:
+If you are already using a |webapp2| session you can do it like this:

 ::